Close Menu

 AND

-B. Medical documentation of an inability to independently initiate, sustain, and complete work related activities involving fine and gross movements that has lasted, or is expected to last, for a continuous period of at least 12 months.
+B. Medical records of an inability to independently initiate, sustain, and complete work activities involving fine and gross movements that has lasted, or is expected to last, for a continuous period of at least 12 months.

 WHAT DOES EQUALING A LISTING MEAN?

-If you do not meet one of the above listings, then your condition may “equal” a listing if your impairments are similar to but not exactly the same as in a listing.
-To equal a listing, your condition must be equal to that listing in severity and duration.
+If you do not meet a listing, then your condition may “equal” a listing if your symptoms are similar to but not exactly the same as in a listing.
+To equal a listing, your condition must be equal to the listing in severity and duration.

 If you have a broken bone that won’t heal, then it may equal a listing if the symptoms from it cause the same limitations as those found in the listing.
 Similarly, you can equal a listing if you have two bone fractures.
 For example, one in your arm and one in your leg.
 This is common if you have been in some type of major accident, like a car accident.
-If the combination of your two bone fractures is the equivalent in severity to the listing, then you “equal” the listing.
+If the combination of your two bone fractures is as severe as the listing, then you “equal” the listing.

 BONE FRACTURES AND YOUR RESIDUAL FUNCTIONAL CAPACITY